BeardScript/RogueCroquet/README.md

 This repo includes a skeleton project to act as a basic guide, along with the package itself in its corresponding folder.

-### How it works

-Croquet has a Model-View pattern, where clients running the exact same Model are synchronized through the use of [Multisynq](https://multisynq.io/) reflectors.

-In a regular client-server application the Model would be the equivalent of the net code, only in this case, it runs on the client.
-Since only those running the same Model can be synchronized within a Session, we can make client-side **authoritative** computations.

-The Views will provide the purely client-side code tied to the visuals.

-In this dynamic the View can read the Model but the Model can't read the View, although, they can receive messages from each other through a publish/subscribe mechanism.

-For more info on this check out the [Croquet docs](https://croquet.io/docs/croquet/).

 ### Instructions

 **The First thing** you need to do is [sign up for Croquet](https://croquet.io/account/) and get your **App ID** and **API Key**.
 Then create a file in `YourProject/Static` called `croquet.json` with the following content: